tilburgsciencehub/website/content/tutorials/other-category/implement-an-efficient-and-reproducible-workflow/implement-an-efficient-and-reproducible-workflow-overview.md

 ---
 tutorialtitle: "Implement an Efficient and Reproducible Workflow"
 title: "Implement an Efficient and Reproducible Workflow"
+description: "Follow our tutorial to implement a fully automated workflow to conduct sentiment analysis on tweets."
+keywords: "tutorial, tweets, sentiment, analysis, workflow"
 date: 2021-01-06T22:01:14+05:30
 draft: false
 weight: 1
 ---

-Longing to put your knowledge from our [workflow guide](../workflow) into practice?
+Longing to put your knowledge from our [workflow guide](/tutorials/project-setup/principles-of-project-setup-and-workflow-management/principles-overview/) into practice?
 Then follow this tutorial to implement a fully automated workflow to conduct sentiment analysis on tweets, using our [GitHub workflow template](https://github.com/hannesdatta/textmining-workflow).

 ## Objectives of this tutorial

--	Familiarize yourself with a [robust directory structure](../workflow/directories.md) for data-intensive projects
+-	Familiarize yourself with a [robust directory structure](/tutorials/project-setup/principles-of-project-setup-and-workflow-management/directories/) for data-intensive projects
--	Experience the benefits of [automating workflows with makefiles/GNU make](../workflow/automation.md)
+-	Experience the benefits of [automating workflows with makefiles/GNU make](/tutorials/project-setup/principles-of-project-setup-and-workflow-management/automation/)
 -	Learn to use Git templates for your own research projects
 -	Adjust the workflow template to
     -	...download different datasets from the web